Ed94/gencpp/docs/Parsing.md

   * *Upfront constructors are not necessarily used in the parsing constructors, this is just a good metric to know what can be parsed.*
 * Parsing attributes can be extended to support user defined macros by defining `GEN_DEFINE_ATTRIBUTE_TOKENS` (see `gen.hpp` for the formatting)

-Empty lines used throughout the file are preserved for formatting purposes for ast serialization.
+Empty lines used throughout the file are preserved for formatting purposes during ast serialization.